Toward Explainable and Fine-Grained 3D Grounding through Referring Textual Phrases: Related Work

 \subsection{Vision-Language Pre-training}

 Vision-language pre-training has become a hotspot in cross-modal learning \cite{tan2019lxmert,li2020unimo,jia2021scaling,ramesh2021zero}.
-CLIP~\cite{radford2021learning} uses independent encoders to extract features of language and vision separately, and then aligns textual and visual information into a joint semantic space with a contrastive criterion.
+CLIP~\cite{radford2021learning} uses independent encoders to extract features of language and vision separately and then aligns textual and visual information into a joint semantic space with a contrastive criterion.
 Existing methods usually pre-train transformer models on large-scale image-text paired datasets~\cite{lin2014microsoft,krishna2017visual} and fine-tune on downstream tasks.
 These approaches have achieved state-of-the-art results across various multi-modal tasks such as visual question answering~\cite{li2021semvlp}, image captioning~\cite{li2020oscar}, phrase grounding~\cite{kamath2021mdetr} and image-text retrieval~\cite{zhang2021vinvl}.
-Nevertheless, due to the limited number of available 3D data and the difficulty of 3D representation learning, there is no pre-training study for 3D vision and language.
-To the best of our knowledge, we are the first to introduce the 3D vision-language pre-training.
+Nevertheless, due to the limited number of available 3D data and the difficulty of 3D representation learning, there is no pre-training study for 3DVG till now.